joshcanhelp/josh-to-11/content/post/87-what-kind-of-tech-user-are-you.md

 wpid: 786
 ---

-# What Kind of Tech User Are You?

 I’m researching an upcoming presentation on email marketing and wanted to include some data about email usage so I consulted the source of great internet data, the [Pew Internet Project](http://pewinternet.org/).
 While I was on the site, I took their “What Kind of Tech User Are You?” quiz.
 Not surprisingly, I got an “A.”